In a Nutshell

 High-level System Overview

-1. State is stored as call data in Solana's ledger, resulting in no rent cost
+1. State is stored as call data in Solana's ledger, resulting in very low rent cost

-2. Transaction Specify State: Transactions define the state they access (read/write) and include it in the transaction payload
+2. Transactions specify the state they access (read/write) and include it in the transaction payload

 3. State Validation: